Little skate

-The little skate (Leucoraja erinacea) is a species of skate in the family Rajidae, found from Nova Scotia to North Carolina on sand or gravel habitats.
+The little skate (Leucoraja erinaceus) is a species of skate in the family Rajidae, found from Nova Scotia to North Carolina on sand or gravel habitats.
 They are one of the dominant members of the demersal fish community in the northwestern Atlantic.
 This species is of minimal commercial importance and is mainly used as bait for lobster traps, though its wings are also marketed for food.
 It is also important as a model organism for biological and medical research.

+Etymology

+The specific epithet directly alludes to the genus Erinaceus which contains the common hedgehog, relating to its spines.
+This name is a noun in apposition, and therefore should not be emended by the gender of the genus to which it is allocated.
+However, the incorrect combination Leucoraja erinacea is often seen.

 Distribution and habitat

 This skate is native to the western Atlantic Ocean, from Nova Scotia, Canada, to Cape Hatteras, North Carolina, USA.
 They are most abundant in the northern Mid-Atlantic Bight and the Georges Bank.
 Little skates prefer sandy or gravelly habitats from the shore to a depth of 90 m, though they have been caught as deep as 329 m.
 They can tolerate temperatures of 1.2–21 C and salinities of 27–33.8 ppt (though the optimum is 29–33 ppt).
 They do not undertake long migrations, but at the inshore parts of the species' range, individuals move into shallower water during the summer and deeper water during the fall and winter.
 Many also move north and south with changing temperatures at the southern extent of the range.